Fawzia of Egypt: Later life

 Fawzia lived in Egypt after the 1952 Revolution that toppled King Farouk.
 Princess Fawzia's death was mistakenly reported in January 2005.
 Journalists had confused her with her niece, Princess Fawzia Farouk (1940–2005), one of the three daughters of King Farouk.

+Death

 In her later life, Princess Fawzia lived in Alexandria, where she died on 2 July 2013 at the age of 91.
 Her funeral ceremony was held after noon prayers at Sayeda Nafisa Mosque in Cairo on 3 July.
 She was buried in Cairo next to her second husband.
-At her death, she was the oldest member of the deposed Muhammad Ali dynasty residing in Egypt.
+At the time of her death, she was the oldest member of the deposed Muhammad Ali dynasty residing in Egypt.